-It's recommended that you backup the sounds programmed into your PODXT so that you can restore them in case of some future disaster.
-If you want to transfer sounds from PODXT to some other MIDI device for backup (like say a MIDI file player or a hardware sequencer or keyboard workstation), things work pretty much the same way as they do for PODXT-to-PODXT transfers.
+It's recommended that you back up the sounds programmed into your PODXT Live so that you can restore them in case of some future disaster.
+If you want to transfer sounds from PODXT Live to some other MIDI device for back up (like say a MIDI file player or a hardware sequencer or keyboard workstation), things work pretty much the same way as they do for PODXT Live-to-PODXT Live transfers.
 You'll need a standard MIDI cable to get everybody talking.

-Connect the MIDI OUT of your PODXT to the MIDI IN of the receiving MIDI device.
-Press TUNE/SYSTEM so that it's lit, and turn SELECT to reach the MIDI page.
+Connect the MIDI OUT of your PODXT Live to the MIDI IN of the receiving MIDI device.
+Press OUTPUT MODE/SYSTEM so that it's lit, and turn SELECT to reach the MIDI page.

-Transferring All Channels - This feature will let you send all of your PODXT presets out via MIDI for a complete back-up of all your Channels:
+Transferring All Channels - This feature will let you send all of your PODXT Live's presets out via MIDI for a complete back up of all your Channels: